joelispro/Basketball-formations-bot-Jasher/README.md

       counter += 1
     if each_word == "122":
       Basketballformations_list.append("122")
-      information_list.append("that there is 3 lines of defense in 122 form") counter += 1
+      information_list.append("that there is 3 lines of defense in 122 form which is a very good formation") counter += 1
     if each_word == "131X":
       Basketballformations_list.append("131X")
-      information_list.append("this use in offense when the opponent is having a full court press and one person screens for one player and another person  runs down the court") counter += 1
+      information_list.append("This use in offense when the opponent is having a full court press and one person screens for one player and another person  runs down the court") counter += 1

   if counter == 0:

       output = "Sorry I don't understand.
 Please use different words."